 The design of a temple definitely takes it up a notch, but what was surprising to me was that it’s the smaller details that are worthy of note.
-There was no large chapel, which I was expecting, and most of the rooms we toured weren’t much bigger than the upstairs of my house (except for the ceilings, but I’ll get to that shortly).
+There was no large chapel, which I was expecting just based on the few times I had been to an LDS church, and most of the rooms we toured weren’t much bigger than the upstairs of my modest home (except for the ceilings, but I’ll get to that shortly).

-But this was explained as well.
-The meeting houses and chapels are more about community, Wilson said, but the temple is more focused on individual contemplation of your place in the universe and with God.
+Wilson explained that the meeting houses and chapels are more about community, but the temple is more focused on individual contemplation of your place in the universe and with God.

-It would seem that much of the design was set to also remind visitors of their place in Southern Utah.
+A little closer to home and similar to the exterior, much of the interior design was set to also remind visitors of their place in Southern Utah.
 From the many landscape paintings lining the walls depicting familiar red cliffs and spires – some of which were commissioned just for this temple – to the smallest details of juniper leaves and berries carved into the corners of thick wood molding around the doors, there are both obvious and more subtle reminders of our part of the state’s place in the universe as well.